Alternate states and intermingledness in complex high-dimensional systems: Applications

-This dataset is fundamentally different than the previous two, because it is not a typical study in multistability.
-Each simulation in the data is a different \emph{parameter} configuration, instead of \emph{initial state} configuration.
-The concept of multistability therefore does not apply.
-Nevertheless, alternative ``attractors'' exist, and are already classified: each steady-state simulation is assigned to a particular habitability type.
+This dataset is not a multistability study like the previous two, but instead a study of different parameter configurations.
+Alternative states in the data exist nevertheless, and are already classified: each simulation is assigned to a particular habitability type.
 The habitability types are defined as binary flags based on the temperature (global mean or minimum) exceeding the freezing point of water (273.16\,K) as well as on the temperature (global mean or minimum) remaining below general thermal limits for biology (323\,K), which partition into (i) icy, (ii) warm, and (iii) hot climate regimes (Fig.~\ref{fig:samosa}a) that are consistent with prior analysis~\cite{paradise2022exoplasim,HaqqMisra2022}.
 As such, there is no need for Steps 4-6 of our methodology.
+This is not to say that steps 4-6 are not possible; one could define features that capture aspects affecting habitability such as temperature and water.
+It is just that this processing has already occurred for this dataset, and the data provided were already temporal means of all diagnostic variables (i.e., the features were provided directly instead of being extracted from timeseries).